backstage/backstage/packages/backend-common/api-report.md

 import { BitbucketCloudIntegration } from '@backstage/integration';
 import { BitbucketIntegration } from '@backstage/integration';
 import { BitbucketServerIntegration } from '@backstage/integration';
-import { CacheService as CacheClient } from '@backstage/backend-plugin-api';
+import { CacheService } from '@backstage/backend-plugin-api';
-import { CacheServiceOptions as CacheClientOptions } from '@backstage/backend-plugin-api';
+import { CacheServiceOptions } from '@backstage/backend-plugin-api';
-import { CacheServiceSetOptions as CacheClientSetOptions } from '@backstage/backend-plugin-api';
+import type { CacheServiceSetOptions } from '@backstage/backend-plugin-api';
 import { Config } from '@backstage/config';
 import cors from 'cors';
+import { DiscoveryService } from '@backstage/backend-plugin-api';
 import Docker from 'dockerode';
 import { ErrorRequestHandler } from 'express';
 import express from 'express';